-- 1. Physical Exam: The University medical history and physical examination form (examination conducted within 12 months preceding the University entrance date), which includes a physical exam, vision exam, urinalysis, and complete blood count.
-Forms are enclosed with the Admission package and should be returned directly to Student Health Services by mail, fax, or in person or by uploading to the MySMU account. - 2.
-Tuberculosis Screening (PPD): 2-Step PPD must be completed within 6 months prior to the University entrance date, and will need to be updated annually.
+- Tuberculosis Screening (PPD): 2-Step PPD must be completed within 6 months prior to the University entrance date, and will need to be updated annually.
 Tuberculin (PPD) conversions will be evaluated and referred for follow-up care by the appropriate agency.
 Students who are exposed to a patient with tuberculosis will be screened according to Employee Health Services tuberculosis exposure policy.
 If there is a history of a positive PPD, students will need proof of a negative chest x-ray within 12 months prior to University entrance, date of positive PPD test, and an annual TB survey. - Measles (Rubeola), Mumps, and Rubella: Students born in 1957 or later: documentation of receipt of two doses of MMR or positive titres for rubeola, rubella, and mumps.
-Students born before 1957: documentation of receipt of one dose of MMR or positive titres for rubeola, rubella, and mumps. - Varicella: Documentation of positive varicella titre or of two varicella vaccines received regardless of prior history of chicken pox. - 5.
-Hepatitis B: Documented proof of the Hepatitis B vaccination series (3 doses over a period of 6 months) or positive titre. - 6.
-Tetanus: Verification of a of a Tdap (Tetanus, Diphtheria, Pertussis) within the last 10 years. - 7.
-Flu Vaccine: Documented proof of the annual influenza vaccination or signed declination (mask required). - 8.
-Medical Insurance (see Student Health Insurance section)
+Students born before 1957: documentation of receipt of one dose of MMR or positive titres for rubeola, rubella, and mumps. - Varicella: Documentation of positive varicella titre or of two varicella vaccines received regardless of prior history of chicken pox. - 4.
+Hepatitis B: Documented proof of the Hepatitis B vaccination series (3 doses over a period of 6 months) or positive titre. - Tetanus: Verification of a of a Tdap (Tetanus, Diphtheria, Pertussis) within the last 10 years. - 6.
+Flu Vaccine: Documented proof of the annual influenza vaccination or signed declination (mask required). - 7.
+Medical Insurance (see Student Health Insurance section) - 8.
+There may be additional requirements from your academic program or clinical placement, including (but not limited to) vaccine titers, color vision testing, and physical exam.
+Please check with your clinical coordinator.